 Ethical approval of primary research by staff and students

 Reporting to the Research and Enterprise Committee is the Ethical Approval Committee.

-All research conducted by staff and students requires ethical approval, please see the policy and ethical review forms for undergraduate or postgraduate/staff research proposals below:
+Research conducted by staff and students may require ethical approval, particularly primary research.
+Please see the policy and ethical review forms for undergraduate or postgraduate/staff research proposals below:

 The BIMM Institute Postgraduate School

 Established in 2018 the Postgraduate School works at group level across the institute to provide a single structural entity to assure good academic governance and clear strategic direction for the institutes’ entire postgraduate provision.
-Led by the Dean of Learning, Teaching and Research Dr Mark Irwin the school currently oversees the academic delivery and quality of our taught master’s programmes offered in Brighton, Bristol, Dublin and London and our Group-wide specialist staff teacher training programme the Postgraduate Certificate in Learning and Teaching (Professional Practice).
+Led by the Dean of Learning, Teaching and Research Professor Mark Irwin the school currently oversees the academic delivery and quality of our taught master’s programmes offered in Brighton, Bristol, Dublin, Manchester, Birmingham, Essex and London and our Group-wide specialist staff teacher training programme the Postgraduate Certificate in Learning and Teaching (Professional Practice).